techie-joe/ace/README.md

 # Ace Template
-> A solid foundation to build your website and application
+> Build your website and application on a solid foundation
 ---

 Title    : Ace Template